 Vermont’s All-Payer Model (APM) is changing the way health care is delivered and paid for, with the goal of keeping the state’s health care spending in check and improving the quality of care Vermonters receive.

-The All-Payer Accountable Care Organization Model Agreement (sometimes referred to as the All-Payer Model, APM, or the “Agreement”) is a five-year (2018-2022) agreement between Vermont and the federal government that allows Medicare to join Vermont’s Medicaid agency and commercial insurers to pay for health care in a different way.
+The All-Payer Accountable Care Organization Model Agreement (sometimes referred to as the All-Payer Model, APM, or the “Agreement”) is an arrangement between Vermont and the federal government that allows Medicare to join Medicaid and commercial insurers to pay differently for health care.
+The APM was originally a five-year agreement (2018-2022); in late 2022, Vermont and CMMI agreed to an extension of the APM Agreement for one year (2023) with an additional transition year at the option of the State (2024).
+The APM allows Medicare to join Vermont’s Medicaid agency and commercial insurers to pay for health care in a different way.
 The goal of the APM is to shift payments from a fee-for-service system that rewards the delivery of high-volume high-cost services, to a payment system based on value, high quality care and good health outcomes at a lower cost.

-Vermont’s All-Payer Model Agreement has set ambitious targets and benchmarks that will be measured over the 5 year performance period and beyond.
+Vermont’s All-Payer Model Agreement has set ambitious targets and benchmarks that will be measured over the duration of the model.
 The outcomes we are trying to achieve require significant upfront investment, effective management, robust engagement, ongoing tracking and adjustments, and improvements along the way.

-- 5-Year Growth Target.
+- Cost Growth Target.
 The key objective of the APM is to align health care cost growth with the growth of the Vermont economy.
-In accordance with the APM, health care spending will be tracked over the 5-year term of the agreement, with the goal of keeping the average increase in costs to 3.5% – and no more than 4.3% – between 2018 and 2022.
-The GMCB evaluates the state’s progress annually relative to the model’s 5-year goal, expecting health care utilization and costs to fluctuate year-to-year, especially during uncertain times like the COVID-19 public health emergency.
+In accordance with the APM, health care spending will be tracked over the full term of the agreement, with the goal of keeping the average increase in costs to 3.5% – and no more than 4.3% – over that time period.
+The GMCB evaluates the state’s progress annually relative to the model’s goal, expecting health care utilization and costs to fluctuate year-to-year, especially during uncertain times like the COVID-19 public health emergency.

 - Improving Health Care Quality and the Health of Vermonters.
 Another one of the APM’s ambitious goals is to improve the health of Vermonters over time.
 Specifically, the APM aims to increase access to primary care, reduce deaths from suicide and drug overdose, and lower prevalence of chronic disease, knowing that moving the needle on population health is a long-term effort.